deved99/library/README.md

 # library
-Project used for learning the very basics of databases.
+Project I used for learning the very basics of databases.